NewsHillsborough County

 KOGGC/JMMI received millions of dollars in donations each year through its call centers.
 Taylor and Brannon used much of the money to purchase luxury properties, luxury vehicles, and sporting equipment such as a boat, jet skis, and ATVs.
 In total, Taylor received approximately $50 million in donations since 2014, according to the report.

-Defendant David Taylor will appear on the indictment Wednesday in Durham, North Carolina.
-Defendant Michelle Brannon will appear on the indictment in Tampa, Florida.
+Defendant David Taylor was scheduled to appear on the indictment Wednesday in Durham, North Carolina.
+Defendant Michelle Brannon was ordered to be detained on the indictment in Tampa, Florida.

 Upon conviction, officials said the alleged crimes carry the following penalties: